 11. Planet Home

-David F. Murphy is Deputy Director of the Institute for Leadership and Sustainability, University of Cumbria.
-He has worked in a variety of organisational settings, including academia, NGOs, business, the UN system, community networks and independent consultancy from global to local levels.
+David F. Murphy is Academic Lead of the Initiative for Leadership and Sustainability (IFLAS) and Senior Lecturer in Strategic Collaboration and Sustainability, University of Cumbria, UK.
+David has worked in diverse organizational settings, including academia, NGOs, business, the UN system, multi-stakeholder partnerships and independent consultancy from global to local levels.

-Alison Marshall is Professor of Innovation and Entrepreneurship, University of Cumbria.
-She has worked in business, academia and consultancy at the interface between innovators, users and organisations throughout her working life.
+Alison Marshall is Professor of Innovation and Entrepreneurship, University of Cumbria, UK.
+Alison has worked in business, academia and consultancy at the interface between innovators, users and organizations throughout her working life.